phoebebright/batonopc/README.md

 # batonopc
-OPC in Baton

-IN DEVELOPMENT - Dec 2020
+This is a code library to assist in collecting data from the Alphasense OPCN3 and pushing it to a cloud for processing.

+The generic code is in the tinycloud directory and code specific to the OPC is int he devices directory.
+This code is split into the opcn3.py - for reading data and storing it to a database and opcn3_batcher for batching up the data in the database and sending it to the cloud.

+There are examples of how to use the code in .py files at the root level and these are listed in getting started below.

 Assumptions
 ------------
-This documentation is currently assuming the OPC3 is the only device being collected from.
+This documentation is currently assuming the OPC3 is the only device being collected from but the code has been structured in a way that adding additional devices should not be hard.

 Time resolution is 1 second.
 It is assumed that sub-second readings are not required.

+The library is currently setup to write data to https://tinycloud.purit.ie  - a login and device key is required to do this.

 Getting started
 ---------------